KcsA potassium channel: K+ selectivity

-pH Sensitivity
+pH sensitivity

 The pH-dependent conductance of KcsA indicates that the opening of the ion channel occurs when the protein is exposed to a more acidic environment.
 NMR studies performed by the Riek group show that pH sensitivity occurs in both the C-terminal TM2 region of the protein as well as with Tyr78 and Gly79 residues in the selectivity filter.
 There is evidence to suggest that the main pH sensor is in the cytoplasmic domain.
 Exchanging negatively charged amino acids for neutral ones made the KcsA channel insensitive to pH even though there were no amino-acid changes at the transmembrane region.
-In addition, between the pH of 6 and 7, histidine is one of the few titratable side chains of histidines; they are absent in the transmembrane and extracellular segments of TM2 but present at KcsA's C-terminus.
+In addition, histidine is virtually the only protonatable amino acid between at pH 6–7 and present at KcsA's C-terminus but absent in the transmembrane and extracellular segments of TM2.
 This highlights a possible mechanism for the slow opening of KcsA which is particularly pH sensitive, especially as the conformational propagation of channel opening signal from the C-terminus to the selectivity filter could be important in coordinating the structural changes needed for conductance along the entire pore.

 NMR studies also suggest that a complex hydrogen bond network between Tyr78, Gly79, Glu71 and Asp80 exists in the KcsA filter region, and further acts as a pH-sensitive trigger for conductance.
 The mutation of key residues in the region, including E71A, results in a large energy cost of 4 kcal mol−1, equivalent to the loss of the hydrogen bond between Glu71 and Tyr78 and the water-mediated hydrogen bond between Glu71 and Asp80 in KcsA(E71A).
 These studies further highlight the role of pH gating in KcsA channel function.